gojek/optimus-extension-valor/README.md

 ### 1. Clone Repo

-Clone this repository into your local by running the following command:
+Clone this repository into the local by running the following command:

 ```zsh
 git clone github.com/gojek/optimus-extension-valor